UniMath/agda-unimath/src/simplicial-type-theory/fully-faithful-maps.lagda.md

   {l : Level} {A : UU l}
   where

-  is-fully-faithful▵-id :
+  is-fully-faithful-id :
-    is-fully-faithful▵ (id {A = A}) is-fully-faithful▵-id x y =
+    is-fully-faithful (id {A = A}) is-fully-faithful-id x y =
     is-equiv-htpy id compute-action-hom▵-id-function is-equiv-id

-  id-fully-faithful-map▵ : fully-faithful-map▵ A A id-fully-faithful-map▵ =
+  id-fully-faithful-map : fully-faithful-map A A id-fully-faithful-map =
-    ( id , is-fully-faithful▵-id)
+    ( id , is-fully-faithful-id)
 ```

 ### Equivalences are fully faithful